cloudevents/spec/spec.md

 ### sampled-rate
 * Type: Positive Integer
 * Description: The rate at which this event has already been sampled.
-Represents the number of similar events that happened but were not sent.
+Represents the number of similar events that happened but were not sent plus this event.
 * Constraints:
   * OPTIONAL
   * If present, MUST be a positive integer
-  * When absent means that no sampling has yet been applied
+  * When absent, a default value of 1 MAY be assumed, indicating no sampling
 * Examples:
-  * If a system sees 30 occurrences and emits a single event as a sample, `sampled-rate` would be 30.
+  * If a system sees 30 occurrences and emits a single event as a sample, `sampled-rate` would be 30 (29 not sent and 1 sent).

 ### extensions
 * Type: Map <String, Object>